Air Force vs. Army NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Air Force and its opponents have combined to put up more than 37.5 points in five of seven games this season.
+- Air Force and its opponents have combined to score more than 37.5 points in five of seven games this season.

 - The combined points per game average of the two teams, 63.9, is 26.4 points more than Saturday's over/under.